vibbits/tomo/README.md

 cd tomo
 ```

-For actual production work, Tomo needs to be installed on the computer which runs Odemis and is connected to the electron microscope equiped with the SECOM platform.
-Since Odemis is not installed in a virtual enviroment, neither is Tomo in this case.
 Tomo requirements are then installed like this:

 ```bash
 pip install -r requirements.txt